 “I feel I received a high-quality education from dedicated faculty at Middlesex,” she reiterated.

 While Louise loved the diversity and mixed cultures she found at Middlesex, her confidence grew enough to transfer to a four-year college.
 Her accounting professor, Nancy Kelly, suggested she transfer to Quinnipiac University.
 Louise initially thought she couldn’t afford Quinnipiac, especially with her daughter still in college.
 However, because she graduated from Middlesex at the top of her class, she was awarded enough scholarship money to make it affordable.

-At this point, Louise decided to try and earn her bachelor’s degree in two years, as opposed to the extended time it had taken her to earn her associate degree.
-So in 1994, she earned her bachelor’s degree in business studies and marketing—summa cum laude!
+At this point, Louise decided to try and earn a bachelor’s degree in two years, as opposed to the extended time it had taken her to earn her associate degree.
+So in 1994, she earned her bachelor’s degree in business studies and marketing from Quinnipiac—summa cum laude!